Academic Advising and Learning Assistance

 Information about lab hours for all Troth Yeddha' Campus academic support resources and tutoring options is on the UAF Student Success Center website.
 There is no additional cost for these resources.

-The UAF Student Success Center, located on the 6th floor of the Rasmuson Library, is a one-stop shop to support students in their academic work.
+The UAF Student Success Center, located on the 6th floor of the Rasmuson Library, is a one-stop shop for students' academic support.
 Drop-in and appointment-based tutoring is available online and in-person at the Writing Center and the Math and Statistics Lab, which assists with all levels of math offered at UAF.
-Academic Success Coaches are available to help students with study skills, time and stress management, organization and more.
-Also located in the Student Success Center are Nanook Advising, Testing Services the research librarian,and satellite offices for Financial Aid and Student Health and Counseling.
+A Communication Center coach is available by appointment online to assist students with the preparation and delivery of oral presentations.
+Academic Success Coaches are available to help students with study skills, time and stress management, organization, and more.
+Also located in the Student Success Center are Nanook Advising, Testing Services, the research librarian, and satellite offices for Financial Aid and Student Health and Counseling.
 The center also offers open study spaces and study rooms for individual or group checkout.
-For more information or help booking an appointment, contact the SSC front desk at 907-474-6396 or email uaf-ssc@alaska.edu.
+For more information or help booking an appointment, contact the SSC front desk at 907-474-6396 or email uaf-ssc@alaska.edu. -

 The Accounting Lab provides tutoring services to students enrolled in UAF accounting courses.
 Located in 217 Bunnell Building, the lab is staffed by accounting graduate students and outstanding undergraduate students.
-The lab’s schedule changes each semester depending on tutor availability, with the goal of being open five to seven days a week, with a combination of day, evening and weekend hours.
-For more information, contact the Accounting Program at 907-474-7461. - Chemistry Learning Center
+Hours vary by semester.
+For more information, contact the Accounting Program at 907-474-7461. -

-The Language Laboratory, in 609 Gruening, provides assistance in French, Spanish, Japanese, German, and Russian.
-Language tutors (call for hours), computers, study space, and language-related books are available.
+The Language Laboratory, located in 609 Gruening, provides assistance in French, Spanish, Japanese, German, and Russian.
+Language tutors (by appointment), computers, study space, and language-related books are available.
 The lab is typically open from 9 a.m. to 5 p.m.
 Monday through Friday during the academic semester.
 Call the Department of Global Languages and Literatures at 907-474-7396 for tutor hours or more details.

 Where To Get More Information